vpastorino/ITW-dataset/README.md

 ### Use in this repository

 This repository includes the dataset as a working research copy for reproducibility of the experiments and analyses implemented here.

+# Prompts

+This repository includes the prompt set used for framing-detection experiments:

+- `prompts.txt`

+The prompt file contains the evaluation prompts organised by prompting setup, including:

+- zero-shot prompts
+- zero-shot prompts with alternative wording
+- zero-shot prompts with a framing definition
+- few-shot prompts with 2 examples
+- few-shot prompts with 8 examples
+- mixed-domain, in-domain, and cross-domain few-shot variants
+- explanation-based versions of each prompt

+These prompts are intended for experiments on binary framing detection, where the model is asked to decide whether a headline or claim is framed and, in some variants, provide an explanation in JSON format.